Building Healthy Families When a Baby Is Blind or Has Low Vision

 If your baby gets early intervention services and your other children are toddlers or preschoolers, they may be jealous when people come to your house with what they think are great toys and they don’t get to play with them.
 Talk to the professionals who visit about ways they can involve your other children during their home visits.
 If you take your child to a center-based program, ask the professionals there for ways to get your other children involved.

-Your older child may feel that he’s the only one in the world with a visually impaired sister.
-If you’re in a parents group or an early intervention program, you’ll meet people who can probably put you, and him, in touch with other kids in a similar situation so that they can compare experiences and learn from one another.
+Your older child may feel that he’s the only one in the world with a sibling who is blind or low vision.
+If you’re in a parents group or an early intervention program, you’ll meet people who can probably put you, and family, in touch with other kids in a similar situation so that they can compare experiences and learn from one another.

 The relationship between grandparents and grandchildren is often very special.
-But it may be hard for your parents to know how to behave with a visually impaired grandchild.
+But it may be hard for your parents to know how to behave with a grandchild who is blind or low vision.
 Like brothers and sisters, grandparents will grieve for the “typical” grandchild they expected.
 They’ll probably need your help to understand the importance of treating your little girl the same as their other grandkids—that she needs their love and support; will learn to do the things other children do, although differently; and is an important part of the family.

-If you and your family usually do things together, such as fishing, having a barbeque, or sharing the cooking and celebration of Thanksgiving, don’t stop because your child is visually impaired.
+If you and your family usually do things together, don’t stop because your child is blind or low vision.
 Try to help family members learn how to include your child in activities you’ve all enjoyed together in the past.
 Your early intervention team, if you’re working with one, may be able to suggest some strategies.
 The staff of national organizations mentioned on this site and, of course, other families may also be of help.